M.Ed. Masters Program

 The Master’s Capstone for the Professional Educator and Library Media Certificate Core Options is composed of two elements:

-The Master’s Capstone for the Educational Researcher Option is composed of a Written Comprehensive Exam and an Oral Comprehensive Exam.
-These are the major final academic examinations during a Master’s degree study that assure the student has attained sufficient mastery of a program of study.
-Through this Capstone experience, students will demonstrate mastery in: knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, and the ability to conduct effective educational research.
+The Educational Researcher Option is composed of a Written Comprehensive Exam, an Oral Comprehensive Exam and culminates with an original Research Thesis.
+The Comprehensive Exams are the major final academic examinations during a Master’s degree study that assure the student has attained sufficient mastery of a program of study.
+Through the Thesis experience, students will demonstrate mastery in: knowledge of pertinent literature, academic and theoretical grounding, development of professional skills, and the ability to conduct effective educational research.

-At the end of the two-week period, the student will give a 1-2 hour oral presentation and defense of the Thesis to the Master’s Committee.
+Following the Written Comprehensive Exam, the student will give an oral presentation and defense of the thesis.
 Students can be queried about all areas of program content during the oral presentation and Thesis defense.
 The presentation will be evaluated for research content and oral competency.

 Contact Information